The short answer is because the United States government ends its fiscal year at the end of September. The Patent Office follows this lead.

 Another anomaly of the count system is that if an Examiner has too many counts during a particular quarter or year, he may delay sending a notice of allowance, or an action, until the beginning of the next quarter.
 The extra counts sometimes help the Examiners earn a bonus, but sometimes, no additional bonus is possible so they basically “sandbag”.

 In addition to the yearly quota, the quarterly quota also seems to generate more office actions.
 Those additional actions are nowhere near the volume that typically occurs at the end of September.
-As registered Patent Attorneys in the Metro Detroit Area, we can ensure you have the best representations before the USPTO.
+As registered Patent Attorneys in the Metro Detroit Area and the Bay Area, we can ensure you have the best representations before the USPTO.

 If you would like us to analyze your particular situation, call us to set up an appointment to discuss starting an engagement.
 Please do not send confidential information prior to negotiating an engagement.